GfSE/CoCoML-Pages/index.md

 layout: home
 ---

+# CoCoML

+A concise and consistent language for modeling (mechatronic) systems and software.
+UML/SysML offers a plethora of possibilities and as such cannot be mapped to other technical realms like DSL or OWL/RDF.
+CoCoML defines a practical subset of UML/SysML for bidirectional mapping with OWL/RDF.
+We invite you to discuss and improve the choices made!

+# Using Just-the-docs

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.